If you are looking for some info on moving to Stockholm hopefully this will help!

 To open the doors to get off the bus you may have to press a button but not always.
 These buttons are on the handrails next to the doors.
 They are easy to spot as they are yellow, rectangular boxes with a white button and a picture of a door.
 Some of the doors have sensors, so if you are stood close by and notice the doors keep opening, take a step back.

-The cost of a single journey is 30kr, but the longer-term tickets work out to be much better priced.
+The cost of a single journey using the Access Card is just over 30kr, but the longer-term tickets work out to be much better priced.
 As there are no zones the tickets are valid across the whole of Stockholm, although to Arlanda Airport there is a supplement charge that you pay when you get off.

 There are machines in each of the stations where you can top up your Access Card.
 There is an option to change the language into English, and from there it is self-explanatory.
 You can top up your card online once you have registered it, but for this you first need your personnummer.